Tour du Mont Blanc camping

 - Walking trousers.

-The terrain is varied and we recommend you wear walking boots that protect your ankles.
+The terrain is varied and we recommend you wear hight walking boots that protect your ankles.

-For more information, voir notre our special TMB equipment page.
+For more information, see our special TMB equipment page.

 Insurance